 South Korea's telecommunications system is among the world's best and includes universal mobile phone coverage and widespread broadband Internet access.
-Notably, South Korea has more mobile phone subscriptions (70.5 million) than people (51.97 million).
+Notably in 2024, South Korea has more mobile phone subscriptions (85 million) than people (52.08 million).
 Mobile carriers include SK Telecom.

+Korea Telecom Freetel, and I.G.
+Telecom.

-Korea eniovina faster upload and download speeds than people from any other country or region.
+Internet: Approximately 98% of South Koreans are regular Internet users, enjoying faster upload and download speeds than people from any other country or region.
 South Korea has the world's

-Telecom Freetel, and LG Telecom

-Internet: Approximately 98% of South Koreans are regular Internet users.

-11th highest number of broadband connections, even without adjusting for population size.
+10th highest number of broadband connections, even without adjusting for population size.
 Nevertheless, South Korea has some unusual Internet restrictions, including a curfew for online games and a ban on people using false names online.